 The rest is history.
 Jesus died, rose again, and ascended to heaven with the promise of the Holy Spirit to come.
 The Holy Spirit came and was poured out first on the 120 in the upper room, then on the 3000 later on the same day.
 But they were not 3000 members, they were 3000 ministers.
 New converts don’t just become members of the church they become ministers in the church.

 We understand from church history that Martin Luther restored the truth of the priesthood of all believers to the church.
 This was incredibly valuable.
 The church may have died without it.
 But he did not restore the ministry of all believers to the church.
 The churches associated with Martin Luther today rely strongly on the clergy to do the ministry.
 The restoration of the truth that all believers are called to ministry is happening in a new way in our generation.

 We say the name Jesus Christ without a full understanding of what it means.
 Jesus was “the Christ.”
 It was not his last name.
 The word Christ means “anointed one.”
 It literally translates as “Christ, the Anointed One.”
 The believers at Antioch were the first to be called Christians, or we could say, “the Anointed Ones.”
 All Christians are anointed by the Holy Spirit and called to minister.

 In our small groups, believers are encouraged to step out and try using their spiritual gifts.
 It is a safe environment for believers to learn to be led by the Holy Spirit.
 They can learn to pray and minister to each other, taking authority over evil spirits like Jesus did when it is necessary.
 They pray for the sick to recover when healing is needed.
 Preaching the gospel includes all the things Jesus talked about in Luke chapter four.
-As the believers are released and trained in ministry, soon leaders emerge who will be cell group assistants or the leaders of a new cell group.
+As the believers are released and trained in ministry, soon leaders emerge who will be small group assistants or the leaders of a new group.